sleeptoken/zettelkasten/Scanning and Networks.md

 Source: #CEHv13
 ## Scanning

-purpose if to discover exploitable communication channels, probe as many listeners as possible, and track the ones that are responsive.
+purpose is to discover exploitable communication channels, probe as many listeners as possible, and track the ones that are responsive.

 Types of Scanning :